-108. Issues raised by plea to be tried.-
+108 Issues raised by plea to be tried

-If an accused pleads a plea other than a plea of guilty, he shall, subject to the provisions of sections 115, 122 and 141(3), by such plea be deemed to demand that the issues raised by the plea be tried.
+If an accused pleads a plea other than a plea of guilty, he shall, subject to the provisions of sections 115, 122 and 141 (3), by such plea be deemed to demand that the issues raised by the plea be tried.

-109. Accused refusing to plead .-
+109 Accused refusing to plead

-Where an accused in criminal proceedings refuses, to plead to any charge, the court shall record a plea of not guilty on behalf of the accused and a plea so recorded shall have the same effect as if it had been actually pleaded.
+Where an accused in criminal proceedings refuses to plead to any charge, the court shall record a plea of not guilty on behalf of the accused and a plea so recorded shall have the same effect as if it had been actually pleaded.

-CHAPTER 16 JURISDICTION
+CHAPTER 16 JURISDICTION (ss 110-111)

-110. Accused brought before court which has no jurisdiction.-
+110 Accused brought before court which has no jurisdiction

-- (1) Where an accused does not plead that the court has no jurisdiction and it at any stage- - (a) after the accused has pleaded a plea of guilty or of not guilty; or - (b) where the accused has pleaded any other plea and the court has determined such plea against the accused, appears that the court in question does not have jurisdiction, the court shall for the purposes of this Act be deemed to have jurisdiction in respect of the offence in question. - (2) Where an accused pleads that the court in question has no jurisdiction and the plea is upheld, the court shall adjourn the case to the court having jurisdiction.
+- (1) Where an accused does not plead that the court has no jurisdiction and it at any stage- - (a) after the accused has pleaded a plea of guilty or of not guilty; or appears that the court in question does not have jurisdiction, the court shall for the purposes of this Act be deemed to have jurisdiction in respect of the offence in question.